-Welcome

-Dear Educator,

-As part of CBC's annual holiday campaign, Make the Season Kind, Daily Bread Food Bank, Feed Ontario, and food banks across the province have partnered with the Elementary Teachers' Federation of Ontario to launch the CBC School Challenge.

-We're so excited that you have decided to learn side by side with your students about the importance of food insecurity in our communities.

-This engaging Challenge will not only spark meaningful conversations about social justice, poverty, and food access, it will also empower students to think critically and creatively about real-world issues.

-Developed in collaboration with the Elementary Teachers' Federation of Ontario (ETFO), this resource contains all the materials needed to help you submit an entry to the Challenge.
+Welcome Dear Educator, As part of CBC's annual holiday campaign, Make the Season Kind, Daily Bread Food Bank, Feed Ontario, and food banks across the province have partnered with the Elementary Teachers' Federation of Ontario to launch the 2025 CBC School Challenge.
+We're so excited that you have decided to learn side by side with your students about the impact of food insecurity in our communities.
+This engaging toolkit will not only spark meaningful conversations about social justice, poverty, and food access; it will also empower students to think critically and creatively about real-world issues.
+Developed in collaboration with the Elementary Teachers' Federation of Ontario (ETFO), this resource contains a preview of the materials for the Challenge.
+An updated version of this document will be available mid-September and will include instructions on how to complete the culminating project and submit your classroom's work.
+Thank you in advance for your leadership, curiosity, and care about food insecurity and its impact on our communities.

-Entries to the Challenge must be received by 3:00 PM EST on December 20, 2024.
-Simply email your submission to CBCSchoolChallenge@dailybread.ca.

-Entries will be evaluated by divisions, and nine outstanding submissions (three per division) will be announced by CBC on January 20, 2025.
-These classrooms will be celebrated in the new year with pizza lunches for the entire class.

-Thank you in advance for your leadership, curiosity and care about food insecurity and its impact on our communities.

 On behalf of food banks across Ontario, ETFO, and CBC, we are grateful for your participation.

-See the Appendix to learn more about Curriculum Connections English Language Inclusive Education Human Rights, Culturally Responsive Learners in Equity, and and Relevant Ontario Schools Inclusive Education Pedagogy (CRRP)
+See the Appendix to learn more about Curriculum Connections English Language Inclusive Education Human Rights, Culturally Responsive Learners in Equity, and and Relevant Ontario Schools Inclusive Education Pedagogy (CRRP) P.S.

-Since 2002, CBC has helped raise over \$11 million in support of food banks across Ontario through its annual holiday fundraising campaign, Make the Season Kind (formerly Sounds of the Season).
-Since 2015, CBC has helped to raise over \$51 million for food banks and other charities from coast to coast to coast as part of their annual holiday drives.

-For more on CBC's Make the Season Kind campaign and how to find ways to give, visit cbc.ca/kind.

-P.S.
 If you know of anyone in need of food assistance, please visit feedontario.ca to find a food bank in your community.

-OKIPHINOKFO

-Toolkit Overview

-This resource was created to help illuminate not only the present crisis, but the ways in which we can find solutions.
+Toolkit Overview This resource was created to help illuminate not only the present crisis, but the ways in which we can find solutions.
 It is meant to ensure that educators, students, caregivers and community members can adopt principles that can shape our society for the better.

-Within this guide there are tips for educators on supporting families dealing with food insecurity, ideas for school-based educational opportunities, curriculum activities for the classroom, and instructions on how to participate in the CBC School Challenge.
+Within this guide there are tips for educators on supporting families dealing with food insecurity, ideas for school-based educational opportunities, curriculum activities for the classroom.
 Organized by division (Primary; Junior; Intermediate), it provides links to videos, texts and visuals that will promote important dialogue and student output.
 For each division, there are three sets of activities that will take about an hour to complete, as well as a final submission created by the students themselves.
 If viewing this toolkit in a browser window, please right-click links to open them in new tabs.

-Student Recognition

-Thanks to a donation from Pizza Pizza, nine classrooms (three per division) will be celebrated for their outstanding submissions in the new year.

-Primary (Grades 1-3)

-Junior (Grades 4-6)

-Intermediate (Grades 7-8)

-Participating classrooms will also receive certificates of participation from their local food bank.

-A Word on Media

-CBC, ETFO or your local food bank may wish to profile your submission if you expressed interest in this when registering.
-This could be in a news piece, newsletter, or on social media.

-Should your class be selected, a representative from Daily Bread Food Bank will contact you to schedule a conversation and secure the necessary releases.

-^{} Pizza Lunches includes: two slices of pizza and one juice or water per student and teacher(s).
-Lunch must be coordinated with Pizza Pizza and Daily Bread Food Bank at least two weeks prior.
-Pizza selection is limited to two toppings per pizza.
-Pizza lunch must be redeemed by February 28, 2025.

-Beyond the Classroom

-Please ensure that the messaging within this document is extended beyond the classroom.
+Beyond the Classroom Please ensure that the messaging within this document is extended beyond the classroom.
 While you will find some reminders for educators working with their students, please remember that the faces of food insecurity are diverse and widespread.
 The statistics tell us that among the adults working in your school, there are some who have had to access a food bank.
 This could include but is not limited to lunchroom supervisors, educational support personnel, designated early childhood educators or (occasional) teachers.
 Aside from awareness, we share this with you because we need to ensure the way we talk about food insecurity is from a place of empathy since we know that it affects so many of us; and that the root causes of this issue are deeper than the individual.
 They are systemic.

-Here are some thoughts and ideas to reflect on as a worker within your school board, local union and school:

-Does my school board or local ETFO office pair justice with charity?
+Here are some thoughts and ideas to reflect on as a worker within your school board, local union and school: Does my school board or local ETFO office pair justice with charity?
 Do the committees within my local meet regularly and discuss ways to prioritize justice?
 How do the social gatherings and events that are hosted for educators reflect an awareness and responsive approach to those dealing with food insecurity and poverty?

-OKEPHINOKFO